All Episodes

 Thank goodness he did because Tom's pain is gone now.

-My friend and I take Relief Factor.
+My friends and I take Relief Factor.

-And about 70% of them go on to order more.
+Hundreds of thousands of others have tried it, and about 70% of them go on to order more.

-Your first step to becoming pain-free just might be to order the three-week quick start for only 1995.
+Your first step to becoming pain-free just might be to order the three-week quick start for only $19.95.

-Go to ReliefFactor.com.
+Go to relieffactor.com.

 Feel the difference.